bokorpavol/CustomCSS/README.md

 # CustomCSS
+Custom CSS plugin is the plugin for GetSimple CMS.
-Add custom CSS to the GetSimple CMS theme
+This plugin adds custom CSS to the GetSimple CMS theme.